u-blox/ubxlib/port/platform/zephyr/README.md

 # Introduction
 These directories provide the implementation of the porting layer on the Zephyr platform.
 Instructions on how to install the necessary tools and perform the build can be found in the [runner](runner) directory for Nordic platforms and the [runner_linux](runner_linux) directory for Linux/Posix.
-This is intended to become a generic Zephyr platform, however at the moment it only supports:
+While this should, generically, work with any Zephyr board, you should note that we only test with the following HW:

 - Nordic MCUs, which require a **specific** version/configuration of Zephyr,
 - Linux/posix, for debugging/development only, just like [windows](../windows).